Welcome to the next stage in your Process Street onboarding!

 Since you’re still getting used to the basics of using the platform, we’ve got some best-practice solutions to make sure that when you start setting your scheduled processes up, you don’t have to go back and correct something you may have missed the first time.
 We’ve also got some pro-tips to help you get out of a pickle!

-Remember, you’ll find the scheduling manager by clicking on the Templates button at the top of your screen, and then the Scheduled button on the left side of your screen – this is the best place to head to.
-You could also schedule a new checklist by clicking on the three dots next to a template name, but we recommend you always go via the template dashboard, as you can manage your work from there.
+Remember, you’ll find the scheduling manager by clicking on the Library button at the top of your screen, and then the Scheduled button on the left side of your screen – this is the best place to head to.
+You could also schedule a new workflow run by clicking on the three dots next to a workflow’s name, but we recommend you always go via your Library, as you can manage your work from there.

 Assign a team member or yourself

 Always assign someone when you set up your scheduling.
-If you don’t assign someone to the checklist, it will run automatically but no-one will be notified that it’s ready to work on.
+If you don’t assign someone to a workflow run, it will run automatically but no one will be notified that it’s ready to work on.

 Setting the start date

-If you want to keep track of when a checklist is due, always set a Due after date.
-This way, whoever is assigned to the checklist will receive a reminder that they need to work on it.
-You can also follow which checklists have been completed in your Checklist Dashboard.
+If you want to keep track of when a workflow run is due, always set a Due after date.
+This way, whoever is assigned to the workflow run will receive an email reminder that they need to work on it.
+You can also follow which workflow runs have been completed in your Reports tab.

-You might want to change the date and time that the checklist runs, but you’re not sure where to edit it.
-Choose which checklist you’d like to change by clicking the relevant blue card.
+You might want to change the date and time that the workflow runs, but you’re not sure where to edit it.
+Head to your Library, click “scheduled” from the left-hand menu, then choose which one you’d like to change by clicking the relevant blue card.
 From here you can make changes and click “update” to save them.

-If you no longer need to have a scheduled checklist running automatically for you, you can delete it from the same place you edit your schedule (see this last point above).
-When you click the red “delete” button you’re only deleting the scheduler, not the checklists that have been run from it (or the template).
+If you no longer need to have a scheduled workflow run created automatically for you, you can delete it from the same place you edit your schedule (see this last point above).
+When you click the red “delete” button you’re only deleting the scheduler, not the workflow runs that have been run from it (or the workflow).

-What is possible when you start using scheduled checklists
+What is possible when you start using scheduled workflow runs

 You can set up processes to run automatically, allowing you to literally set them and forget them!